dabrowski-adam/nt/content/NT—Assignment 1.md

 ##### Network subnets

 Subnetworking is a logical subdivision of an IP network.
-The practice of dividing a network into two or more networks is called **subnetting**.Devices which are in one (shared) subnets are characterized by an identical initial fragment of the binary record of the IP address in which yhr length appoints value of the subnet mask.
+The practice of dividing a network into two or more networks is called **subnetting**.
+Devices which are in one (shared) subnet are characterized by an identical initial fragment of the binary record of the IP address in which the length appoints value of the subnet mask.
 This results in the logical division of an IP address into two fields, a *network number* or *routing prefix* and the *rest field* or *host identifier*.
 The *rest field* is an identifier for a specific host or network interface.

 ##### Network classes

-Every IP address is 32-bits number, consisting of four octets (of 8-bit numbers).
+Every IP address is a 32-bit number, consisting of four octets (8-bit numbers).
 It is easier to understand TCP/IP addressing adopting the concept that every addressing is closely associated with functions and duties of the given computer.
-Every computer in the  TCP/IP network has a unique, 32-bit IP address identifying not only a computer, but also a network to which it belongs.
+Every computer in the  TCP/IP network has a unique, 32-bit IP address identifying not only the computer, but also a network to which it belongs.
 IP address consists of three basic components:

 - bits determining the class of the address,
 - part identifying the local area network (LAN)